rand3289/OutNet/readme.md

 https://en.wikipedia.org/wiki/IPv4
 https://en.wikipedia.org/wiki/GNUnet

 The alternative to private discovery protocols like Kazaa and domain names is the OutNet.
-OutNet is an open source distributed service directory network protocol (peer discovery).
+OutNet is a free and open source distributed service directory network protocol (peer discovery).
 It is designed to find conventional or distributed (P2P) services on the internet.
 Services such as web pages, game servers, ftp servers, messengers, forums, video conferences, P2P and distributed services.
 Another goals of OutNet is to decentralize the internet making it resistant to control and sensorship.
 OutNet provides anonymity.
 Instead of a domain or a user name, a public key  is used to identify you, your services and services provided by others.
 Public key is generated locally.
 Your real name is no longer needed to provide or consume services on the internet.
 Your IP address however will be visible to the world unless used in conjunction with a VPN.
-OutNet is similar to the DNS system which allows finding services by name however it allows finding services on the internet by network protocol, service type or a public key.
+OutNet is similar to the DNS system which allows finding services by name, however instead it allows finding services on the internet by a network protocol name, a service type or a public key.
 OutNet is different from a blockchain and much simpler.
 Peers can have a partial view of the information.
 There is similarity with GNUnet since OutNet provides peer discovery and authentication.
 However unlike GNUnet OutNet does not provide any encryption or privacy.
-The upside is there are no dependencies on other services.
+The upside is there are NO dependencies on external components.

 ## Proposed implementation
 OutNet is implemented by a service with the same name that runs on your machine.
 It gathers and provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the OutNet.
 In addition, OutNet lists the types of remote services and local services you run such as your web sites, game servers and P2P services.

 When OutNet starts, it tries to contact some of the known remote OutNet severs.
 It collects their information such as public keys and lists of services they advertise.
 Local services can query OutNet to find a list of peers.
-Querying OutNet returns a response that contains it's public key, a list of local services OutNet is advertising, a list of remote OutNet services it knows (ip:port) and services they advertise.
+Querying OutNet returns a response that contains it's public key, a list of local services OutNet is advertising, a list of remote OutNet services it knows and services they advertise.
 Response is signed by the private key.

 Reading further requires understanding of the following concepts:
 https://en.wikipedia.org/wiki/Private_network